csjietingyang/collaborative-text/README.md

-# Being updated
+# Collaborative Deep Learning for Super-Resolving Blurry Text Images

 ## paper
-The tensorflow implementation of our accepted peper.
+The tensorflow implementation of our peper "Collaborative Deep Learning for Super-Resolving Blurry Text Images".

 ## Environment
 * Python 3.5.4